Wednesday, September 30, 2020

 Saturday, September 5, 2020

 Boil water and add the pack of Jell-O. Stir until dissolved and uniform.
 Add the remaining ingredients and stir again.
 Pour into serving cups.
 Chill in the fridge overnight.
 My baking tray holds 15 2 oz cups perfectly, so that's how I divide it, at just a bit over 1 oz per shot.
-Feel free to divide it and scale it however you like, but about 1 oz is good for a Jell-O shot.
+Feel free to divide and scale it however you like, but about 1 oz is suitable for a Jell-O shot.

 This really is a pretty good representation of the classic punch recipe.
 The cocktail typically had peach brandy and crushed ice.
 I upped the ratio of brandy to accommodate, and the peach flavor from the Jell-O is an adequate substitute.
 Like the ice dilution, the water used to dissolve the gelatin powder helps soften the drink.
 This drink still uses 69% ABV rum (excellent), so it's got a fun little kick in there for you.

 Jell-O shots should taste like Jell-O and not just be a drink given consistency from gelatin sheets.
 Plenty of experts and chefs might disagree.
 But I've had calvados gelee and the like at some great restaurants as a side to a dessert, which is good, but I'd never order a cube of that when I'm bellied up to the bar.
 Jell-O shots are fun and fake, nostalgic and silly.
 They can be delicious, too, but they must be kind of fake to give the guests what they want when ordering a Jell-O shot.
 Just an opinion.